w3f/polkadot-wiki/docs/glossary.md

 A generic term for a decentralized application, that is, one which runs as part of a distributed network as opposed to being run on a specific system or set of systems.

+## Epoch

+An epoch is a time duration in the BABE protocol that assigns leadership positions to authorities for production in slots.
+In Kusama, it is the same duration as a [session](#session).

+## Era

+A (whole) number of sessions, which is the period that the validator set (and each validator's active nominator set) is recalculated and where rewards are paid out.
 ## Equivocation

 Providing conflicting information to the network.
 BABE equivocation entails creating multiple blocks in the same slot.
 GRANDPA equivocation would consist of signing multiple conflicting chains.